Yukarism

-Yukarism (ゆかりズム) is a Japanese shōjo manga written and illustrated by Shiomi Chika (the manga artist of Night of the Beasts, Yurara and Canon).
+Yukarism (ゆかりズム) is a Japanese shōjo manga written and illustrated by Shiomi Chika (the manga artist of Night of the Beasts, Yurara, and Canon).
 The manga was first serialized in Bessatsu Hana to Yume magazine in 2010 and published in tankōbon form by Hakusensha in June 2011.
-The series was licensed in North American by Viz Media in 2014.
+The series was licensed in North America by Viz Media in 2014.

 Plot

-Seventeen year old Yukari Kobayakawa is a famous author of historical fiction novels about the Edo period in Japan.
-The interesting thing about his work is that it’s so prolific; he writes as if he was living in Edo.
-Coincidentally, Yukari never had to do any research to write about the past because he already knows it!
-Actually, Yukari was born with his memories from his past life still intact.
-He remembers his life as a female courtesan from Edo's Yoshiwara district.
-Yukari's past memories came to life in his dreams when he met his classmate Mahoro for the first time.
-It appears that Mahoro is somehow linked to Yukari’s past.
-Along the way, Yukari meets with other reincarnated souls from his previous life; in the hopes of finding out who killed him in Edo.
+Seventeen-year-old Yukari Kobayakawa writes historical fiction novels about Japan's Edo period.
+He writes as if he were living in the Edo period.
+Coincidentally, he never needs to do any research to write about the past because he already knows it, because he was born with his memories from his past life still intact.
+He remembers his life as a female courtesan from the Yoshiwara district.
+Yukari's memories come to life in his dreams when he first meets his classmate Mahoro.
+Mahoro is somehow linked to Yukari's past.
+Along the way, Yukari meets other reincarnated souls from his previous life, hoping to uncover who killed him in his past life.